vnijs/radiant/sub/README_editable.md

 Want some help getting started?
 Watch the tutorials on the [documentation site](http://vnijs.github.io/radiant/tutorials.html)

+## Reporting issues

+Please use the GitHub issue tracker at <a href="https://github.com/vnijs/radiant/issues" target="_blank">github.com/vnijs/radiant/issues</a> if you have any problems with Radiant.

 ## Online

 Not ready to install Radiant on your computer?
 Try it online at the links below: